Zaha Hadid – World architecture

-The summer exhibition at The Danish Architecture Centre features the work of the internationally acclaimed architect Zaha Hadid in her first solo exhibition in Scandinavia.
+This exhibition at The Danish Architecture Center featured the work of the internationally acclaimed star architect Zaha Hadid in her first solo exhibition in Scandinavia.

-The Iraqi-British architect Zaha Hadid is one of the most sought-after architects in the world.
-She was the first female architect to receive the Pritzker Architecture Prize - considered to be the Nobel Prize of architecture.
+The Iraqi-British architect Zaha Hadid is one of the most admired and discussed architects in the world.
+She also happens to be the only woman in the “premier league” of architecture, and the first female architect to receive the prestigious Pritzker Architecture Prize – “the Nobel Prize of architecture”.

-For over 30 years, Hadid has challenged the boundaries of architecture with her dynamic, visionary and complex architectural language that transforms our perception of the architecture of tomorrow.
-Examples of her work include the MAXXI Museum of 21st Century Art in Rome (2010), Guangzhou Opera House (2010), BMW Central Building in Leipzig (2005), London Aquatic Centre (2011) and, in Denmark, the extension to the Ordrupgaard Museum (2005) north of Copenhagen.
+For the past 30 years, Zaha Hadid has challenged the boundaries of architecture with her sensual, expressive architectural language which has become an icon for our vision of the global architecture of tomorrow.
+Examples of her work include: the MAXXI Museum of Contemporary Art in Rome (2010), Guangzhou Opera House (2010), the BMW Central Building in Leipzig (2005), London Aquatic Center (2012) and, in Denmark, the extension to the museum Ordrupgaard (2005), situated north of Copenhagen.

-In 2005, Zaha Hadid Architects completed their only building in Scandinavia to date; the Ordrupgaard Museum extension north of Copenhagen.
-By interpreting the varied contextual relationships of museum's setting and exploring diversity in the galleries' design the unique expression of the museum extension adds an exciting new dimension to Ordrupgaard's original, neo-classical building.
+In 2005, Zaha Hadid created the extension to the museum Ordrupgaard, situated north of Copenhagen.
+This is her only building in Scandinavia.
+By decoding and interpreting the museum’s setting, the unique expression of the extension of the museum adds an extra dimension to Ordrupgaard’s original, neo-classical building.